Dash Enterprise Kubernetes

-Kubernetes versions 1.14 to 1.16 are currently supported.
+Kubernetes versions up to 1.18 are supported.
 The Kubernetes client version which we install on DE is 1.18

 The below cloud resources must be in place before enabling High Availability mode in the Dash Enterprise Settings.
 Once you enable High Availability mode, Dash Enterprise will automatically configure the remaining required resources.

 Choose a section below to learn about the prerequisite resources for the cloud provider you are using: